aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Log levels

-The default log level is `INFO` and can be set using the `logLevel` constructor option or by using the `LOG_LEVEL` environment variable.
+The default log level is `INFO` and can be set using the `logLevel` constructor option or by using the `POWERTOOLS_LOG_LEVEL` environment variable.

-Logger supports the following log levels:
+We support the following log levels:

 | Level      | Numeric value |
 | ---------- | ------------- |